seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 > \end{aligned}
 > $$
 >
-> Substituting this identity in the Poisson integral gives
+> Substituting this identity into the Poisson integral gives
 >
 > $$
 > \begin{align*}